dladams/duneproc/doc/tutorial02.md

 #### Log files

-The log (stdout and stderr output) of the job appears on the screen and is recorded run.log for later analysis.
+The log (stdout and stderr output) of the job appears on the screen and is recorded in run.log for later analysis.
+This is the first place to look where there are problems.
+Most dataprep tools include "ERROR" in error messages and "WARNING" in warning messages.
+Search for those to find problems.
-Any warning or error statements repectively copied to warnings.log and errors.log.
+These statemnts are also repectively copied to errors.log and warnings.log.
-These are identified assuming the datprep convention of including the text "WARNING" or "ERROR".

 #### Re-runnning and debugging

 The script that runs the job is *run* in the run directory.
 To re-run, cd to the run directory and execute that script:
 <pre>
+cd &lt;<run-directory>
 duneproc> ./run
 </pre>